-According to Do It Yourself, it is better to use soft water for the cleaning process and also for the dilution of the cleaning chemicals used in the system.
-A cleaning tank, a Reverse Osmosis cleaning pump, tank cooler, a tank mixer and a Reverse Osmosis cleaning cartridge filter which helps in removal of dirt produced during the cleaning process are also other necessary tools required for cleaning up the Reverse Osmosis system.
+According to Do It Yourself, soft water should be used for the cleaning process and dilution of the cleaning chemicals.
+A cleaning tank, a Reverse Osmosis cleaning pump, tank cooler, a tank mixer, and a Reverse Osmosis cleaning cartridge filter, which helps in the removal of dirt produced during the cleaning process, are also required for cleaning up the Reverse Osmosis system.

 - If filters are to be replaced during the cleaning process, all new filters should remain packed until it is time for a replacement.

-- Wash the hands before working with the Reverse Osmosis system.
+- Wash your hands with soap and water or wear sanitary gloves before working with the Reverse Osmosis system.

-The condition of the O-rings is to be checked necessarily to ensure whether they need a replacement.
-If the rings are completely damaged then they must be replaced.
+- The condition of the O-rings is to be checked necessarily to ensure whether they need a replacement.
+If the rings are completely damaged, then they must be replaced.
 Some O-rings are found to be dried up and they can be treated with water-based lubrication and can be used again.
-As said earlier, filters play an important role in the Reverse Osmosis system.
-Filters are the hearts of the RO water purifier system.
-It is only the condition of the filters that states whether the RO system needs a cleaning or not.

 - The pre-filter used for removing dirt, dust, and other sediments and the carbon filter designed to remove Chlorine and other contaminants that ruin the taste of water also need to be checked timely for replacement.